 Commissioner Thomas stated that when he met with IBI Group and Director Eddington, he was not bothered by the spacing of the buildings and the location of the vertical massing.
 However, he was concerned with the way the edges transition to SR248.
 He remarked that architectural planning is about softening the edges and minimizing the visual impacts.
 Commissioner Thomas had suggested increasing the berming along the edge of SR248, which was included in the diagrams presented.
 He also advocated green roofs that slope from the south to the north.
 The low edge would be the north edge adjacent to SR248, thereby minimizing the visual impact.
 Commissioner Thomas stated that if the buildings along that edge could be green roofs, it would dramatically soften the visual impacts.
 In addition, the berms in between the buildings could create a softer rhythm.
-With regard to the primary 50 foot building, Commissioner Thomas asked if the building on the south side of the building.
+With regard to the primary 50 foot building, Commissioner Thomas asked if the building could be reduced in height and accessed from the south side by modifying the grade of the parking on the south side of the building.
 He also suggested stepping the building up from the north side, again minimizing the visual impact and softening that edge.
 Commissioner Thomas believed those changes would make a difference in how the project is perceived from that side.